skaynor/monster-hunting/docs/races/dragonborn.md

 Like the ceadeus dragonborn, the jhen mohran dragonborn has a portly shape.
 It has an almost serpentine-like body shape with two sturdy, sharp-ended tusks.
 A rocky spine runs along its back.
 Due to the calm nature of the jhen mohran, the jhen mohran dragonborn takes little notice of slights against them, and is able to think clearly when in high stress situations.

-A jhen mohran dragonborn uses the dragonborn traits in the Player’s Handbook, with the following traits replacing the Ability Score Increase, Breath Weapon, and draconic resitance.
+A jhen mohran dragonborn uses the dragonborn traits in the Player’s Handbook, with the following traits replacing the Ability Score Increase, Breath Weapon, and draconic resistance.

 - ***Ability Score Increase.*** Your Constitution score increases by 2, and your Wisdom increases by 1.
 - ***Darkvision.*** You can see in dim light within 60 feet of you as if it were bright light, and in darkness as if it were dim light.
 You can't discern color in darkness, only shades of gray.